fusioncharts/dev_centre_docs/chart-guide/chart-configurations/titles-and-axis-names.md

 * Display the caption at the top of the chart by setting the value of the `captionOnTop` attribute to `1`.

-* Align the caption with the canvas area instead of chart area, by setting the value of the `alignCaptionWithCanvas` attribute to `1`.
+* Align the caption with the canvas area instead of the chart area, by setting the value of the `alignCaptionWithCanvas` attribute to `1`.

 * Configure the padding (in pixels) from either edge when the caption is not center aligned, using the `captionHorizontalPadding` attribute.